IPS-Eye-White

 An eminent archaeologist named Jerry Vardaman has done a great deal of work in this regard.
 He has found a coin with the name of Quirinius on it in very small writing, or what we call 'micrographic' letters.
 This places him as proconsul of Syria and Cilicia from 11 B.C. until after the death of Herod.”
 [20]

-Finally, as said by Richard Racy
+Also, as said by Richard Racy

 "... the letters are all in Latin but appear on a coin cast in an area of the world that only used Greek letters, and Vardaman also sees such Latin letters as ‘J’ and ‘W’ that were non-existent in ancient Latin and did not appear in Latin until the Middle Ages.
 [21]

 This whole Quirinius issue is complicated with arguments and counter arguments raging on both sides.
 See Links Below.
 However, one possibility I had never heard before was brought up by Richard Racy.
-In his book he talks about 'antedating' ( assigning to a date prior to that of actual occurrence) one of the "quirks in ancient practices that would never be tolerated in modern scholarship".
+In his book he talks about 'antedating' (assigning to a date prior to that of actual occurrence) one of the "quirks in ancient practices that would never be tolerated in modern scholarship".
 As He says,

 It was extremely common for ancient rulers to date the beginning of their rule from the earliest date possible.
 Tiberius, for instance, dates the beginning of his emperor-ship from ten years before the death of Augustus because that was when Augustus designated him to be heir.
 Other rulers used all sorts of excuses to make their time of rule seem as long and as impressive as possible.
 If Quirinius did something similar, it is entirely possible that Luke unknowingly accepted the earlier date.
 [22]

-Frankly this is the only explanation that makes sense especially considering Luke's impeccable track record which makes it highly next to impossible that he made a mistake of this magnitude.
+Frankly this is the only explanation that makes sense especially considering Luke's impeccable track record which makes it next to impossible that he made a mistake of this magnitude.
+If you wish to read more about this you can do so on the following web sites.

 https://biblearchaeology.org/search#ges:searchword%3Dquirinius%26page%3D1